reza3zar/velocityLimits/README.md

 ![plot](./asset/tree.png)

-3.Step three: evaluate all tree (tree = customer transactions) base on velocity limits.
+3.Step three: evaluate input customer transactions (is accepted or not) base on the rules (velocity limits).

-4.Last step: print all transaction with status that shows every transaction is accepted or not.
+4.Last step: print all transactions with status that shows every transaction is accepted or not.

 # Runs commands: